SergeiDm/CarND-Advanced-Lane-Finding/README.md

 ### Detection Lane Lines pixels
 For detecting lane lines after previous step I used 'Peaks in a Histogram' method.
 Firstly, there were calculated initial points for lane lines by using histogram (since our image has only '0' or '1' values).
 Secondly, 'sliding windows' were used finding and following lines.
 For drawing found lane lines, I used second order polynomial to fit left and right line pixel (function 'process_image' in '1.4.
-Lane Lines Detection' section).
+Lane Lines Detection' section, comment '# Fitting a second order polynomial to each').
 Here are results:
 ![Perspective_transform](https://github.com/SergeiDm/CarND-Advanced-Lane-Finding/blob/master/output_images/Lines_detection.png)
 Other images can be found in 'output_images' folder (filenames have prefix 'prelim_result').

-###
+This step is in '1.4.
+Lane Lines Detection' section of 'Advanced_Lane_Finding_Solution.ipynb'.

+### Determining the curvature of the lane and vehicle position
+I calculated radius of the curvature as average of curvature of the left and right polinomials (function 'process_image' in '1.4.
+Lane Lines Detection' section, comment '# Calculating the radius of curvature').
+The curvature was calculating according to http://www.intmath.com/applications-differentiation/8-radius-curvature.php.
+But before applying these steps, I converted pixels to meters:
+- 30/720m for y pixel
+- 3.7/700m for x pixel
+For the vehicle position, I found difference between the image center and midpoint of left and right lane lines (function 'process_image' in '1.4.
+Lane Lines Detection' section, comment '# Calculating the offset of the car on the road').

+### Drawing detected lane lines on initial image